 - 1. The total number of workers with the community forest during the reporting year in each category. - 2.
 The total number of hours for workers in each category. - 3.
-The number of m3 harvested in the reporting year. - 4.
+The number of metres harvested in the reporting year. - 4.
 AAC Allowable Annual Cut. - 5.
-The number of total volunteer hours.
-Includes board, staff, contractors and community partners and members.
+The total number of volunteer hours on your CFA which includes board, staff, contractors and community partners and members.